 Rescue:Freedom International is a non-profit 501(c)(3) that works to rescue victims of human trafficking, to provide holistic aftercare services, and to prevent the growing travesty of exploitation.
-Created to empower local efforts with international support and expertise, we support a growing network of service providers in eight countries who are familiar with and sensitive to the culture and community within which victims live.
+Created to empower local efforts with international support and expertise, we support a growing network of service providers in five countries who are familiar with and sensitive to the culture and community within which victims live.
 By mobilizing resources, knowledge, and funding, we work together to restore lives broken by sexual slavery through programs such as night shelters, safe houses, medical clinics, and vocational training.

 “It is not the Injustice that drives us; it is the magnitude of hope.”

 Jeremy Vallerand – President & CEO (Seattle, WA)